What is Achilles Tendonitis?

 Inflammation of the Achilles tendon or its covering is known as Achilles tendonitis (or tendinitis).
-If the interstitial tissue is torn as well it is referred as tendinosis.
-It is an Overuse Injury that common occurs in activities that require repetitive jumping like joggers, dances etc.
+If the interstitial tissue is torn as well it is referred to as tendinosis.
+It is an Overuse Injury that commonly occurs in activities that require repetitive jumping like joggers, dances, etc.

 The term Achilles tendinopathy can be used if it includes both inflammation and micro-tears.

 Causes of Achilles Tendonitis

 A Tendon Injury occurs near a joint as tendons are attachments of a muscle mostly near a joint.
 A tendon injury may seem to occur suddenly but are a result of micro-tears that occurred due to overuse over a period of time.
 In traumatic cases, it can be a sudden injury.

 - Over-training or unaccustomed overloaded training

 - Sudden change in training surface

 - Poorly supportive footwear